TheRedDeveloper/ArcRunner/README.md

 # About ArcRunner

 > [!CAUTION]
-> Won't work for Power Toys Run
+> Won't work for Power Toys Run.
+Setting Browswer Path to an invalid one will also just work in [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).

 Arc.exe accepts no arguments.
-ArcRunner.exe enables you to run Arc with arguments, just like with Chrome, Firefox, etc. This is very useful for running Arc with [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
+ArcRunner.exe enables you to run Arc with arguments, just like with Chrome, Firefox, etc. This can be useful for running Arc with [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).

 **Just run `ArcRunner.exe`** and it will set itself up to be used by [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).